FTII anthology celebrates life and works of its women alumni | Entertainment

 “The compilation is an attempt to pay tribute to all women alumni of FTII who have made a mark for themselves in the industry.
 The look and the design of it have been created, keeping in the mind the need to send out the gender equality message.
 It celebrates the life and work of veterans such as Parvathy Nayar Menon, the first female student of the institute,” she explained.

+“Women have broken into new territories and contributed as pioneers in filmmaking over the years.
+It took me and my peers from the institute some one-and-half years to compile their achievements,” Chakraborty said.

-FTII director Bhupandra Kainthola, who was present at the programme, congratulated all women achievers of the institute on the occasion.
+FTII's former director Bhupandra Kainthola who conceived the idea of the book and was present at the programme, congratulated all women achievers of the institute on the occasion.

 “In a world where women have to work twice as hard to make their presence half as felt, it’s rarer still to even appreciate, leave alone document, the achievements of women who have made a mark in the film and media industry.
-It is therefore commendable that this book is seeing the light of the day, serving as a lighthouse that will guide thousands of women,” he added.
+It is therefore commendable that this book is seeing the light of the day, serving as a lighthouse that will guide thousands of women,” Kainthola, who is now a senior functionary in the I&B ministry, added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)